• Home page

 Verdun-sur-Garonne

-Inhabited since the Palaeolithic era, Verdun-sur-Garonne is a town located on the left bank of the Garonne.
-It is an ancient fortified city, visit the Castrum (the oldest part of the city), passing by the brick Clock Tower and continuing towards the 17th century market hall.
-In the distance, we can see the Château de la Reine Margot and its tower.
-Open your senses to start a walk on the Ile de Labreille, a sensitive area of 32 ha, protected in a meander of the Garonne.
-You will find a beautiful hiking trail there, without any vehicle, and can enjoy a moment of fishing or discovering the flora and fauna.
+Populated since the Paleolithic, Verdun-sur-Garonne is a city located on the left bank of the Garonne.
+It is an ancient fortified city.
+Visit the Castrum, the oldest part of the city, passing by the brick Clock Tower and continuing towards the 17th century market hall.
+In the distance, you can see the Château de la Reine Margot and its tower.
+Open your senses to start a walk to the Ile de Labreille, a sensitive area of 32 ha, protected in a meander of the Garonne.
+You will find a beautiful hiking trail there, without any vehicles, and you can enjoy a moment of fishing or discovery of the flora and fauna.

 Verdun-sur-Garonne and the Clock Tower